p0ss1b1l1ty/p0ss1b1l1ty/README.md

 * ✉️  You can contact me at [atanin.kafasinin.ici@gmail.com](mailto:atanin.kafasinin.ici@gmail.com)
 * 🚀  I'm currently working on [Eurus Chat Bot](http://twitter.com/chateurus)
 * 🧠  I'm learning Swift and GoLang
-* 🤝  I'm open to collaborating on AI, Automation, Blockchain & Web project.
+* 🤝  I'm open to collaborating on AI, Automation, Blockchain & Web projects.
 If you interested in with these and you have projects about what i mentioned about connect with me.
 I'll glad to be part of great projects.
 *  ⚜  Anythings else...
 Oh i have a secret and you shouldn't talk about to anyone.
 I am secretly Iron Man.
 Ahaha just kidding.
 Thank you for your time dude.

 ### My Follower Counter: